Pics, Texts, and Tracking

 As a result of this workshop, participants will be able to:

-• Define digital dating abuse and how it connects to larger systems of power and control
+Define digital dating abuse and explain how it connects to larger systems of power and control in adolescent relationships

-• Understand how digital dating abuse shows up on different social media platforms and how it may impact young people’s mental health
+Identify how digital dating abuse manifests across different social media platforms and describe its impact on young people's mental health and well-being

-• Identify how digital dating abuse can look different for youth depending on their identities
+Analyze how digital dating abuse may look different for youth based on their identities

-• Apply strategies to open up conversations about digital dating abuse and be able to identify and support youth who are coping with or perpetrating it
+Apply at least three strategies to initiate conversations about digital dating abuse and support youth who are experiencing or perpetrating harm